dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 This specification defines the following terms:

+- **Account**: The Claims about a user in the RPs identity register.

 - **Command**: An instruction from an OP to an RP.
 It is a synchronous request and response.

 - **Command Token**: A JSON Web Token (JWT) signed by the OP that contains Claims about the Command being issued.

 - **Commands URI**: The URL at the RP where OPs post Command Tokens.

-- **Organization**: A register of accounts belonging to one entity.
-An OP may support one Organization, or multiple.
+- **Tenant**: A logically isolated entity within an OP that represents a distinct organizational or administrative boundary.
+An OP may have a single Tenant, or multiple Tenants.
+The Tenant may contain Accounts managed by individuals, or may contain Accounts managed by an organization.

 ## Protocol Overview

-This specification defines a Command request containing a Command Token sent from the OP to the RP, and a Command response returned from the RP to the OP.
+This specification defines a Command Request containing a Command Token sent from the OP to the RP, and a Command Response returned from the RP to the OP.

 ```
 +------+  Command request       +------+